-- Making arrangements to safeguard pupils and their welfare. - Supporting high standards of behaviour. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, gender identity, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints Policy and Procedure. - Being aware of the results of monitoring and recording of behaviour related to racist and homophobic incidents, the data of which, shall inform policy review and will be notified to Governors at each full Governing Body meeting.
+- Making a statement of behaviour principles, and providing guidance for the Headteacher on promoting good behaviour where appropriate. - Making arrangements to safeguard pupils and their welfare. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, gender identity, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints Policy and Procedure. - Being aware of the results of monitoring and recording of behaviour related to racist and homophobic incidents, the data of which, shall inform policy review and will be notified to Governors at each full Governing Body meeting.